wintercms/docs/services-behaviors.md

         $model->addDynamicProperty('tagsCache', null);
     });

-> **Note**: Attempting to set undeclared properties through normal means (`$this->foo = 'bar';`) on an object that implements the **Winter\Storm\Extension\ExtendableTrait** will not work.
+> **NOTE**: Attempting to set undeclared properties through normal means (`$this->foo = 'bar';`) on an object that implements the **Winter\Storm\Extension\ExtendableTrait** will not work.
 It won't throw an exception, but it will not autodeclare the property either. `addDynamicProperty` must be called in order to set previously undeclared properties on extendable objects.

 #### Retrieving dynamic properties